The Devils Tower monolith, named the USA’s first national monument in 1906

-Fall at Mount Moran in Grand Teton National Park
+Fishing on a summer day in Grand Teton National Park

-Riding high at Jackson Hole
+Riding the mountain tram at Jackson Hole on a winter day

 Motorcycle tour on the Black Hills Scenic Byway

 Witnessing the eruption of Old Faithful geyser in Yellowstone National Park at sunset

 Competing in the bull riding event during the Cheyenne Frontier Days rodeo

 - The Equality State

 The USA’s least populous state, Wyoming is also one of the richest in unspoiled nature.
 Two of the most famous U.S. national parks – Yellowstone National Park and Grand Teton National Park – are located here.
 These destinations beckon outdoors lovers and adventurers looking to unplug and tune into Mother Nature.
 It’s not uncommon to spot impressive wild animals like bear, bison, elk and coyotes roaming the plains of this vast and beautiful state.

 Yellowstone is dotted with sputtering geothermal geysers and colorful hot springs, the most famous of which are Old Faithful and the Grand Prismatic Spring.
 The Grand Teton mountain range, in the northwestern portion of the state, has mountains great for hiking and winter skiing and snowboarding.
 The tallest of peaks here reaches 4,200 meters (13,770 feet).
 In the valley below sits the charming town of Jackson, a posh skiing and hiking respite with a historic “Wild, Wild West” feel.
 Grand Teton and Yellowstone are connected by the John D. Rockefeller Jr. Parkway; make it a back-to-back trip for the ultimate outdoor holiday.